Even the Rain: Release

 On 16 September 2010, the film premiered at the Toronto International Film Festival.
 In October, it released in the United States (Los Angeles, California), Britain (London Film Festival), and Spain (Valladolid Film Festival).
-It made its French debut at the Les Arcs International Film Festival in December 2010.
+It made its French debut at the Les Arcs Film Festival in December 2010.
 It was screened in the Panorama section at the 61st Berlin International Film Festival, followed by the 2011 Sydney Film Festival.
 After special screenings in Cochabamba's Southern Zone and for the Bolivian press, it opened in Bolivia on twelve screens on March 17, 2011.